jeffscyberjournal/CTFbin/Skynet.md

   	- Then just one sniper attack on the one variable
   	- The password was found in the list.
 Its listed twice.
   Answer: cyborg007haloterminator

+This email password when used squirrelmail service found through the gobuster search leads to three emails one including the SMB password: )s{A&2Z=F^n_E.B`
+The other emails hold nothing of interest.